-I am honored to join Rutgers Cancer Institute of New Jersey as a surgical oncologist specializing in upper gastrointestinal cancers, a cancer health services researcher, and the Associate Director of Diversity, Equity and Inclusion for the Cancer Institute.
-I hold joint faculty position as Associate Professor of Surgery at Robert Wood Johnson Medical School, and Associate Professor of Biostatistics and Epidemiology at Rutgers School of Public Health.
+I am honored to join Rutgers Cancer Institute of New Jersey as a surgical oncologist specializing in upper gastrointestinal cancers, a cancer health services researcher, Chief Diversity Officer, and the Associate Director of Diversity, Equity and Inclusion for the Cancer Institute.
+I hold joint faculty position as Associate Professor of Surgery at Robert Wood Johnson Medical School, and Associate Professor of Health, Behavior and Policy at Rutgers School of Public Health.

 My clinical expertise and research interests are dedicated to improving the quality of care in the outcomes of gastrointestinal (GI) cancer patients, including stomach, esophageal, pancreas and peritoneal surface malignancies.
 Clinically, my focus has been in providing state-of-the-art, minimally invasive surgeries, particularity for stomach cancer, while adhering to the most rigorous of oncologic surgery principles to provide those with cancer the greatest chance of cure.
 In addition to complex surgical oncology training at the University of Chicago, I also I have obtained additional training in the oncologic principles and the surgery of gastric cancer with world-renowned surgeons at Seoul National University Hospital in Korea and Cancer Institute of Japanese Foundation for Cancer Research in Japan to provide the best in cancer care for my patients.